cjdbarlow/Part-One/pulmonary_circulation.md

 **Zone 4** occurs at low lung volumes, as extra-alveolar vessels collapse and blood flow no longer occurs.
 Effectively, **Pa > Pint > Pv > PA**.
 In effect, the interstitium is acting as a Starling resistor.

-####Hypoxic Pulmonary Vasoconstriction
+###Hypoxic Pulmonary Vasoconstriction
-Pulmonary resistance vessels constrict when the PO<sub>2</sub> of inspired gas is low.
-This is to prevent blood flow from poorly ventilated regions of the lung, and so improve V/Q mismatching.
-It has a powerful response, with PAO<sub>2</sub> of < 70mmHg causing marked vasoconstriction.

-It also has relevance in two specific circumstances:
+As discussed above, HPV allows redirection of blood flow from poorly ventilated regions of the lung, and so improve V/Q matching.
+HPV is relevant in disease states, as well as specific physiologic circumstances:
 * At high altitude, the PAO<sub>2</sub> is globally reduced, leading to high pulmonary artery pressures
 * In utero, PAO<sub>2</sub> is negligible, and PVR is therefore very high.
 This diverts blood from the pulmonary circulation into the left side of the heart via the foramen ovale.
 When the first breath is taken, pulmonary vessels dilate and the right-to-left shunt is reversed.

 ##References
 1. Dunn, PF.
 Physiology of the Lateral Decubitus Position and One-Lung Ventilation.
 Thoracic Anaesthesia.
 Volume 38(1), Winter 2000, pp 25-53.